Wyatt-Hawes/Youtube-Adblock-Not-Allowed-Blocker/README.md

 # Youtube-Adblock-Not-Allowed-Blocker
-My attempt at creating a simple Chrome extension that blocks the youtube popup "Adblockers are not allowed on youtube"
+A simple Chrome extension that blocks the youtube popup that states ``` Adblockers are not allowed on youtube ```

 # Files
 -----------